shopware/docs/guides/plugins/apps/starter/starter-admin-extension.md

 ```
 {% endcode %}

-This file contains example code that displays a simple notification within the administration.
+This file contains the basic setup for our app to display the notification:

+ * The HTML is rendered in a hidden iFrame when the administration panel is loaded
+ * The Admin Extension SDK script is loaded through a CDN and exposed as the `sw` object
+ * We use the `notification.dispatch` SDK method to display a simple notification with a title and a message.

 ### Start the local development server